 DLT 150 Math 1 credit.
 A course designed to provide a background in math through a review of whole numbers, fractions, decimals, percents and ratios.
 Also included is algebra needed to deal with basic chemistry and physics.

 DLT 153 Concepts of Orthodontic/Pedodontic Treatment Appliances 1 credit.
-This didactic course is designed to enable the student to acquire the knowledge necessary to perform the varied laboratory procedures in the fabrication of orthodontic/pedodontic appliances.
+This lecture course is designed to enable the student to acquire the knowledge necessary to perform the varied laboratory procedures in the fabrication of orthodontic/pedodontic appliances.

 DLT 155 Professional and Industrial Relations 2 credits.
 This course covers a variety of topics necessary to the understanding and comprehension of the relationships between the dental profession and dental laboratory industry.
 Topics include history, education, recognition programs.
 Ethical and legal aspects are covered as well as the work environment and infection control.
 The dental health team concept is covered also.